-Similar to other environmental programs (solid waste, air quality, safe drinking water, etc.) ADEQ implemented additional monitoring and reporting when numeric effluent limitation guideline (ELG) limit is exceeded.
-ADEQ's 2019 MSGP requires "accelerated monitoring" if a numeric limit is exceeded (ELG.).
+Additional monitoring and reporting is required when a numeric effluent limitation guideline (ELG) limit is exceeded when a discharge is to a WOTUS.
+ADEQ's 2024 MSGP requires "accelerated monitoring" if a numeric limit is exceeded (ELG.).
 The accelerated monitoring requires the site to conduct analytical monitoring each time there is a stormwater discharge from the site.
 The accelerated monitoring provision is limited to the pollutant(s) and outfall(s) for which the exceedance was reported.
 Accelerated monitoring continues until there are two consecutive sampling events that demonstrate pollutant concentration(s) are below the corresponding numeric limit(s).